List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure it matches the physical document.
+1. Check RC details on Parivahan app: Verify the owner’s name, vehicle registration date, fuel type, and insurance status.
+Ensure it matches the physical RC book and the seller’s ID.

-- Check odometer reading — Compare the dashboard reading with service records.
-Low kms but worn pedals/steering often indicates tampering.
+3. Check odometer reading: Compare the dashboard reading with service records and the vehicle’s history on the Parivahan app.
+Low kms but worn pedals/steering are red flags for tampering.

-- Cold start test — Arrange to see the car when it hasn’t been started for several hours.
-Listen for hard starting, excessive smoke, or unusual engine noises.
+4. Cold start test: Arrange to see the car when it hasn’t been run for several hours.
+Listen for any difficulty starting, unusual engine noises, or excessive smoke.

-- Test AC on max for 5 minutes — Ensure it cools rapidly and effectively.
-Weak cooling means a potential compressor or gas issue, which can be a ₹5,000-₹15,000 repair.
+7. Test AC on max for 5 minutes: Ensure the air is consistently cold and the fan works on all settings.
+Weak cooling means a potential compressor or gas issue, which can cost ₹5,000-₹15,000.

-- Drive for 15+ minutes — Test acceleration, braking (no pulling or excessive pedal travel), smooth gear shifts, and listen for any steering vibrations at 80+ kmph.
+8. Drive for 15+ minutes: Test acceleration, hard braking (listen for squeals or pulling), smooth gear shifts (manual and automatic), and steering vibration at speeds up to 80+ kmph.

-- Check all electricals — Test power windows, central locking, ORVMs, headlights, tail lights, fog lamps, indicators, music system, and reverse camera.
+9. Check all electricals: Test power windows, central locking, ORVMs, headlights, tail lights, fog lights, music system, and reverse camera.

-- Check undercarriage for rust — Pay close attention to wheel arches, floor pans, exhaust, and suspension components for signs of severe rust, especially if the car has been in coastal areas.
+11. Check undercarriage for rust: Pay close attention to wheel arches, floor pans, and suspension components, especially if the car has been driven in coastal areas or during monsoons.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector) Look at the rubber pads on the brake and accelerator pedals.
-An odometer can be rolled back, but pedal wear is tough to fake.
-If a 30,000 km car has smooth, shiny, or worn-flat pedals, it’s done significantly more kilometers.
-Pedals typically lose their clear grooves after 1 lakh km.
-If you see brand new pedal rubbers on a 3-4 year old car, someone likely replaced them to hide real usage — that’s a red flag that could cost you ₹1,00,000-₹2,00,000 in future repairs from higher actual mileage.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
+A car with 30,000-40,000 km should still have clear grooves and texture.
+If these pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers – typically 1 lakh km or more.
+If you see brand new pedal rubbers on a 4-5 year old car, someone’s trying to hide its real usage, costing you ₹50,000-₹1,00,000 in hidden wear.

-THE STEERING WHEEL WEAR TEST Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-km car will have uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT regardless of what the odometer says.
-Ignoring this can lead to unexpected maintenance costs from high mileage, possibly ₹70,000-₹1,50,000.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear down first from daily grip.
+On a genuinely low-km Compass, the texture should be uniform all around.
+If 10 and 2 o’clock are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
+Missing this could cost you ₹40,000-₹80,000 in future steering component or interior wear repairs.

-THE DOOR HINGE SAG TEST Open each door and gently lift the outer edge upward.
-There should be almost no play.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
+There should be almost no play or vertical movement.
 Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, that door was likely replaced.
-Fixing saggy hinges or dealing with misaligned doors after a hidden accident can be a ₹10,000-₹30,000 headache.
+If the front passenger door sags more than the driver’s door, that door was likely replaced, indicating a potential accident that wasn’t fully disclosed.
+Fixing saggy hinges or replacing a door costs ₹10,000-₹30,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST Carry a paint thickness gauge (you can find one for ₹500-₹1,000 on Amazon) and check every panel.
-Factory paint on a Compass is usually 100-130 microns.
-Anything above 200 microns means the panel has been repainted, likely due to an accident.
-If you don’t have a gauge, use a fridge magnet – it sticks weaker to repainted surfaces because of the extra paint or filler layer.
-Pro tip: always check the ROOF.
-Nobody repaints the roof unless there was a serious accident.
-A hidden major accident could mean ₹1,00,000-₹3,00,000 in structural damage or safety compromises.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Factory paint on a Compass is usually 100-130 microns thick.
+Anything above 200 microns indicates repainting, likely due to an accident.
+You can buy a cheap paint thickness gauge for ₹500-₹1,000 online.
+If you don’t have one, use a fridge magnet – it will stick weaker or not at all to repainted surfaces due to extra paint or filler.
+Always check the ROOF; nobody repaints the roof unless there was a serious accident.
+Missing significant accident history could cost you ₹50,000-₹1,50,000 in structural repairs down the line.

-THE TYRE DATE CODE CHECK Look at the tyre sidewall for a four-digit number in an oval (e.g., “2523” means week 25 of 2023).
-If the car is from 2023 but the tyres are from 2019, they’re either old stock, or the car is older than claimed.
-If all four tyres have different dates, it suggests multiple replacements, indicating high usage.
-Driving on old or mismatched tyres is a safety hazard and will cost you ₹35,000-₹55,000 for a new set immediately.
+THE TYRE DATE CODE CHECK: Look for a 4-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
+If the car is from 2020 but the tyres are from 2018, either they were old stock, or the car is older than claimed.
+If all four tyres have different date codes, it suggests multiple replacements, indicating high usage or specific damage.
+New tyres will set you back ₹35,000-₹55,000.

 Common Scams to Watch For (India 2026)

-Flood-Damaged Cars: These cars are bought cheap, cleaned up, and resold, but electrical gremlins and rust issues inevitably develop 3-6 months later.
-Check under carpets for water stains, look for rust on interior bolts, and smell for a persistent musty odor in the cabin.
+Flood-Damaged Cars: These are often bought cheap, cosmetically cleaned, and resold.
+Electrical gremlins often appear 3-6 months later.
+Check under carpets for water stains, look for rust on non-exposed bolts (like under the seats), and smell for a persistent musty odour.
+Electrical issues in a Compass can be very expensive to fix.

-Fake Service Records: Sellers may forge service stamps or create fake digital records to show a clean history.
-Always cross-check the VIN (Vehicle Identification Number) with the authorized Jeep service centre via a phone call to verify the service history.
+Fake Service Records: Sellers might forge service stamps or create fake digital records.
+Always cross-check the VIN with the authorized Jeep service centre over the phone to verify the service history.
+Gaps in service records or records from unknown garages are red flags.

-Pending Loan / Hypothecation on RC: The seller might have an outstanding loan on the car, meaning the bank still owns a lien on it.
-Always insist on seeing the RC book clearly stating “No Hypothecation” before making any payment.
-If there’s a loan, ensure a No Objection Certificate (NOC) from the bank is provided before transfer.
+Pending Loan / Hypothecation on RC: The seller might have an outstanding loan on the car, meaning the bank still owns a lien.
+Always verify that the RC book clearly states “No Hypothecation” before making any payment.
+If there’s a loan, ensure it’s cleared and reflected on the RC before transfer.

 Seller’s Guide — How to Maximize Your Jeep Compass Resale

-- Check and Top Up All Fluids: Ensure coolant, brake fluid, and washer fluid levels are correct.
-It shows attention to detail.
+Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
+A quick check under the bonnet that everything looks well-maintained gives buyers confidence.

-- Ensure All Electricals Work: Test the AC, power windows, music system, all lights, and the reverse camera.
-Fix any minor issues – a non-working AC can drop your price by ₹10,000-₹15,000.
+Ensure All Electricals Work: Test all power windows, central locking, AC, music system, all lights (headlights, tail lights, fog lights, indicators), and the reverse camera.
+Any non-working feature will lead to price deductions.

 Final Verdict — Should You Buy or Sell in 2026?